juanjosegarciaripoll/seemps2/README.md

 ## TODOs
 - Update documentation.
 - Pull request with local developments (computational tree, Hadamard sketching (HaTT), etc.) and breaking changes (TT-cross, orthogonal polynomials, integration, etc.).
 - Add problem-specific tools: quantile estimation with binary search (for Value at Risk), MPO cumulative sum.
+- Many functions are declared to accept Interval, when they actually can only use RegularInterval or ChebyshevInterval